theroyalwhee0/please/readme.md

 # Please, A Promise Helper Library
 'Please' is a Javascript Promise helper library.
 It is meant to be used alongside [native Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or libraries like [bluebird](http://bluebirdjs.com/).

-It has functions to simplify dealing with Promise containing collections, looping over Promises till a condition is met, and other miscellaneous functions.
+It has functions to simplify dealing with Promise-containing collections, looping over Promises till a condition is met, and other miscellaneous functions.

 # Installation
 npm --save install @theroyalwhee0/please